 In addition, consumers should ensure that the SOFTWARE on their Wireless Public Alerting compatible device is kept up to date.
 Outdated software may affect a device’s ability to receive an alert even if it is compatible.

-However, it is important to understand that even if you’re in an area that has LTE coverage, what you are doing with your device at the time an alert is issued will impact your ability to receive it.
+However, it is important to understand that even if you’re in an area that has LTE or 5G coverage, what you are doing with your device at the time an alert is issued will impact your ability to receive it.
 For example:

 - If you have set your device to Wi-Fi only, you will not receive an alert.